WSRogers98/Comp410/README.md

 # Comp410 UNC Chapel Hill
-For personal use only, do not copy. only 5 assignments were done in this class due to a hurricane and a water crisis on campus.
+This repository is for personal  and resume use only, please do not copy as your own work. copying code is an honor court violation.